codr4life/snabl/README.md

 [6765]
 ```

-The same algorithm may be implemented anonymously in a single scope using a lambda that manipulates the stack directly.
+The same algorithm may be implemented anonymously in a single scope using a lambda with stack manipulation.

 ```
 20 0 1 &(